vanschelven/docs-content/explore-analyze/cross-cluster-search.md

 4. The coordinating node sends a search request to each shard, including those in its own cluster.
 Each shard performs the search request independently.

     ::::{warning}
     When network roundtrips aren’t minimized, the search is executed as if all data were in the coordinating node’s cluster.
-We recommend updating cluster-level settings that limit searches, such as `action.search.shard_count.limit`, `pre_filter_shard_size`, and `max_concurrent_shard_requests`, to account for this.
+We recommend updating cluster-level settings or search request parameters that limit searches, such as `action.search.shard_count.limit`, `pre_filter_shard_size`, and `max_concurrent_shard_requests`, to account for this.
 If these limits are too low, the search may be rejected.

     ::::